acopar/crow/crow/README.md

 #### Start docker container

-This script checks if there are nvidia devices present, otherwise it falls back to CPU-only version.
+This script checks if there are nvidia devices present, otherwise it falls back to CPU-only version (use `-d` option to put the process in the background).
+See [Setup guide](https://crow.readthedocs.io/en/latest/install.html) for details.

 ```sh
     crow-start